Seattle Motorcycle Accident Attorney

 - Motorcycles are difficult to see: Motorcycles are quite a bit smaller than other motor vehicles, and therefore are less visible to other drivers.
 Combine this fact with blind spots and distracted driving, and you have a recipe for an accident.

-- Motor vehicles changing lanes: Many drivers fail to do head checks or adequately check their mirror before changing lanes and may collide with a motorcycle that is occupying that lane.
+- Motor vehicles changing lanes: Many drivers fail to do head checks or adequately check their mirrors before changing lanes and may collide with a motorcycle that is occupying that lane.

 - Running red lights or stop signs: This could be due to distracted driving or a driver trying to beat a yellow light.
 Either way, running red lights or stop signs can prove fatal to motorcycle riders.